Third Year Scholarly Experience Goal

 Developing tomorrow's physician leaders through a rigorous scholarly experience in biomedical-related research

-To provide direction for the student's studies, the curriculum offerings have been divided into 18 study programs.
-These programs, while broad in scope, are designed to provide the student with in-depth exposure to the sciences encompassed within the study programs.
+To provide direction for the students' studies, the curriculum offerings have been divided into 18 study programs.
+These programs, while broad in scope, are designed to provide students with in-depth exposure to the sciences encompassed within the study programs.
 There are several research options within each study program.
 These range from a small research project associated with a structured curriculum of course work and seminars to an unstructured curriculum with the focus on investigation of a research question.
-It is the responsibility of the student, with the guidance of a study program director and mentor, to identify the curriculum necessary to properly explore a particular research question.
+It is the responsibility of each student, with the guidance of a study program director and mentor, to identify the curriculum necessary to properly explore a particular research question.
 Further, students are given the opportunity to study away from Duke or to pursue a master's degree in an approved dual-degree program if certain criteria are met.